franklintfcheng/Moisture_Tracking_HKUST/README.md

 - To plot the backtracked moisture source, go to `flexpart_tutorial.m`.
 Adapt paths/parameters to your needs.

-- The codes were written in Matlab (ver 2023a).
+- The programs were all written in Matlab (ver 2023a).

 **Updates**